happybono/KoreaTransitCardBalanceChecker/README.md

 ## Specifications
 ![Tmoney.png](Tmoney.png)

+### Scenarios
+- Tapping the card to the NFC module displays the remaining balance and other information retrieved from it on the OLED screen.

+### Connections
+- 1 x Micro-USB

+### Wireless
+- IEEE 802.11 b/g/n Wi-Fi technology.

 ### Battery life
 * Up to 9.5 hours (9 hours and 30 minutes) of typical device usage.
 * Testing consisted of full-time active use until complete battery discharge.